-(iii) Further considerations
+Further considerations

-71. Under both options the "promoter" or "advisor" will need to be defined.
-Existing regimes use differing definitions, although there is a degree of overlap, and these definitions are set out below and summarised in Annex V.
+Under both options the "promoter" or "advisor" will need to be defined.
+Existing regimes use differing definitions, although there is a degree of overlap, and these definitions are set out in Box 2.2 and summarised in Annex E.

-Box 2.
-Draft definition of promoter
+Box 2.2.
+Draft definition of promoter or advisor in applicable legislation